How To Run Your School Like a Startup

 3. Passion is a prerequisite - necessary, but not sufficient.

-I initially thought that school leaders who do very well did so because they “followed their passion.”
-What this implies is that passion should dictate what you choose to do, regardless of other considerations.
-Having passion and purpose in one’s job is essential.
+At first, I thought that succesful school leaders simply “follow their passion.”
+In this context, passion predetermines what you do in life.
+Having a mission and being passionate about your job are essential.
 When one inspires oneself, it becomes easier to inspire others.
-In today’s workplaces, whether in schools or startups, you need to get others excited about your initiatives and projects—you can’t just rely on the old style “command and control” management style.
+In today’s workplace, whether in schools or startups, you have to get your colleagues energized about your programs— the traditional “command and control” management style won't cut it anymore.
 However, it turns out that passion is necessary, but not sufficient.
-After thoroughly thinking this through I've come to believe that top performers go about it differently: they match their passion with purpose.
-Passion is about doing what you love, while purpose is about doing what contributes to our fellow neighbors.
-Passion asks, "what can the world give me (a hedonistic view)?"
-Purpose asks, "what can I give to the world (an other-orientation)?"
-In both a school and a startup setting, leaders who infuse their work with both passion and purpose perform much better than leaders who have just one or the other.
+After thoroughly thinking this through I've come to believe that top performers go about it differently: they match passion with their mission.
+Passion is about doing what you love, while mission is about doing what contributes to your fellow neighbors.
+Passion is about what the world can give you whereas, your mission is all about what you can give the world.
+In both a school and a startup setting, leaders who infuse their job with both mission and passion perform much better than leaders who have just one or the other.

 If you’re a school leader, a founder, or working in a startup, don’t just follow your passion.
 Try to formulate how you can take your unique strengths and find ways to contribute to the world.